maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Peggy Osterkamp. #1 *Winding a Warp and Using a Paddle*; #2 *Warping Your Loom and Tying On New Warps*, 4th ed.; #3 *Weaving and Drafting Your Own Cloth*.
 - Âsa Pärson and Amica Sundström. *The Weaving Handbook: The Art and the Craft: Theories, Materials, Techniques, and Projects*.
 - Jane Patrick. *The Weaver's Idea Book: Creative Cloth on a Rigid Heddle Loom*.
+- Marcy Petrini. *From Four to More*.
+Multishaft weaving.
+The charts/drafts here are extraordinarily clear, with detailed explanations.
+- Marcy Petrini. *Structure and Function*.
+Designing fabric for specific functions, from weave structure to fiber and yarn choice and sett.
+I'm selfishly happy this includes discussion of satin weaves, which I don't always see in books that talk about weave structures for 4+ shafts!
 - Janet Phillips. *Exploring Woven Fabrics*; *Designing Woven Fabrics*.
 - Virginia Postrel. *The Fabric of Civilization: How Textiles Made the World*.
 - Thomas Roberts. *Tappet and Dobby Looms: Their Mechanism and Management*.